 Foreign Investment Risk: Foreign investing involves risks not typically associated with U.S. investments.
 These risks include, among others, adverse fluctuations in foreign currency values as well as adverse political, social and economic developments affecting a foreign country.
 In addition, foreign investing involves less publicly available information, and more volatile or less liquid securities markets.
 Investments in foreign countries could be affected by factors not present in the U.S., such as restrictions on receiving the investment proceeds from a foreign country, foreign tax laws and potential difficulties in enforcing contractual obligations.
 Foreign accounting may be less transparent than U.S. accounting practices and foreign regulation may be inadequate or irregular.
 Owning foreign securities could cause the Fund's performance to fluctuate more than if it held only U.S. securities.
 This Fund may hold a significant percentage of its assets in foreign securities, including global shares, ADRs and ETFs that hold such securities.
 This will make portfolio returns more correlated to fluctuations in the U.S. dollar versus foreign currencies and to geopolitical events outside of the United States.
 Ongoing concerns regarding the economies of certain European countries and/or their sovereign debt, as well as the possibility that one or more countries might leave the European Union (the "EU"), create risks for investing in the EU.
-In June 2016, the United Kingdom (the "UK") held a referendum resulting in a vote in favor of the exit of the UK from the EU (known as "Brexit").
-The current uncertainty and related future developments could have a negative impact on both the UK economy and the economies of other countries in Europe, as well as greater volatility in the global financial and currency markets.
+The risk of investing in securities in the European markets may also be heightened due to the referendum in which the United Kingdom (the "UK") voted to exit the EU (known as "Brexit").
+While the full impact of Brexit is unknown, the current uncertainty and related future developments could have a negative impact on both the UK economy and the economies of other countries in Europe, as well as greater volatility in the global financial and currency markets.